Serving Sara: Plot

 When Ray hears of their plan, he informs Gordon and sends Tony off to re-serve Sara.
-Gordon hires a bodyguard to protect himself, and Joe, expecting Tony to tail him, leaves a set of bogus clues that lead Tony to Miami, Florida, Bangor, Maine, and then Amarillo, Texas, where Tony is shot in the back as he attempts to get on the grounds of the wrong ranch to try to serve the papers.
+Gordon hires a bodyguard named Vernon to protect himself, and Joe, expecting Tony to tail him, leaves a set of bogus clues that lead Tony to Miami, Florida, Bangor, Maine, and then Amarillo, Texas, where Tony is shot in the back as he attempts to get on the grounds of the wrong ranch to try to serve the papers.
 Sara and Joe trail Gordon to his ranch, but Gordon evades them.
 At the ranch, Sara takes some money and Gordon's passport so that he cannot leave the country.
 Sara and Joe stay overnight at a hotel, and Joe tells Sara of his dream of owning a vineyard.
 While Sara is bathing, Joe goes to the bar, and Gordon's mistress appears to suggest a new deal to Joe; for one million dollars from the divorce settlement, she will reveal Gordon's location.
 Joe agrees, but the entire deal is a setup to get Tony into the hotel room to serve Sara, which he does.
 Furious, Sara kicks Joe out.

 While Joe contemplates his lost fortune and budding affection for Sara, he notices Tony's watch in the picture Tony took of him serving Sara, and calls Ray to inform him that Tony forgot to set his watch to Central Time Zone, so that the papers do not take effect until 7:04 pm Central Time.
 With mere minutes until they both lose a fortune, Joe and Sara trail Gordon to a monster truck rally.
-They evade both Gordon's bodyguard and Tony, and with seconds to spare, Sara knocks Gordon out by dropping a six-pack of beer on his head.
-Joe serves him under New York law and Gordon takes the papers.
-Tony and the bodyguard are carried out of the stadium on stretchers (due to Tony accidentally running over Gordon) and then attempt to fight one another.
+They chase Gordon and evade both Vernon and Tony, and with seconds to spare, Sara knocks Gordon down by dropping a six-pack of beer on his head.
+Joe serves him under New York law and Gordon receives the papers.
+Tony and Vernon are carried out of the stadium on stretchers (due to Tony accidentally running over Vernon) and then attempt to fight one another.
 The final scene shows Joe and Sara at Joe's vineyard, where they taste-test a bottle of Joe's first vintage before going inside to have sex.